streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

 ```bash
 docker run -p 9090:9090 -v /tmp/standalone.prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
 ```

-### Configure Prometheus Server
+### Configure Prometheus Server for Pulsar cluster

-To display the metrics correctly with the dashboard, configure your Prometheus server to collect metrics from Pulsar correctly.
+In the [prometheus/standalone.yml.template](prometheus/standalone.yml.template) template file, the default cluster name is set to `standalone`.
+If you are running Pulsar cluster, you need to configure your Prometheus server to collect the metrics of a Pulsar cluster.
+For details on configuration, refer to [example prometheus config](prometheus/cluster.yml.template).

-> Note
-> If you are using Pulsar cluster, follow the instruction here.
-If you are using Pulsar standalone, refer to [Start Prometheus](#start-prometheus).

-1. Configure Prometheus service, and make sure your Prometheus service attaches an extra label `cluster` to the metrics collected from Pulsar cluster.
+- Configure Prometheus service, and make sure your Prometheus service attaches an extra label `cluster` to the metrics collected from Pulsar cluster.
 The cluster name is aligned with the `PULSAR_CLUSTER` name you have provided to the grafana dashboard.
    ```yaml
    global:
      ...